Privacy

 What local storage changes

-Local storage means your records stay on the device instead of being uploaded to a MiniCycle server.
+Local storage means your records stay on the device by default instead of being uploaded to a MiniCycle server.
 This reduces the amount of infrastructure that can access your cycle history and keeps the app focused on the calendar experience.

 What local storage does not solve